openvinotoolkit/openvino/docs/install_guides/installing-openvino-yocto.md

 CORE_IMAGE_EXTRA_INSTALL_append = " openvino-model-optimizer"
 ```

-## Build a Yocto Image with OpenVINO Packages
+## Step 2: Build a Yocto Image with OpenVINO Packages

 Run BitBake to build your image with OpenVINO packages.
 To build the minimal image, for example, run:
 ```sh
 bitbake core-image-minimal
 ```

-## Verify the Created Yocto Image with OpenVINO Packages
+## Step 3: Verify the Yocto Image with OpenVINO Packages

 Verify that OpenVINO packages were built successfully.
-Run 'oe-pkgdata-util list-pkgs | grep openvino' command.
+Run the following command:
 ```sh
 oe-pkgdata-util list-pkgs | grep openvino
 ```

-Verify that it returns the list of packages below:
+If the image was built successfully, it will return the list of packages as below:
 ```sh
 openvino-inference-engine
 openvino-inference-engine-dbg